syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Customization.md

 ### Default mode

-As the name indicated this is the default value of the paint style property.
-Images are tet are drawn only in the child-menus like drop down menu or from parent menu.
+As the name indicates it is the default rendering mode of `PaintStyle` property.
+Images are drawn only in the child-menus like drop down menu or from parent menu.
 Otherwise all the bar will be drawn only with its respective image.

 The below image shows that the drop-down menu is rendered with both image and text where as the main menu items are rendered only with images.